pret/poketcg/CONTRIBUTING.md

 When disassembling code and declaring data make sure to have a quick look at the existing macros defined in primarily macros/code/, macros/data/, and macros/text/ for an idea of where to use them.
 The tcgdisasm script already takes care of using the ``farcall`` and ``bank1call`` macros, but not others.

 If a macro is very specific to a feature and you are almost 100% sure that it won't be ever used anywhere else, it's a good idea to put it along with the data structure that uses it (right above it) instead of in the macros/ directory.
 This makes the macro more immediate to look up.
 As a more general suggestion, I would advice against creating a macro for a data structure that has not been fully understood.
-The macro tends to hide its internal structure, which makes it harder to eventually refractor and also to follow the code that travels through said data structure.
+The macro tends to hide its internal structure, which makes it harder to eventually refactor and also to follow the code that travels through said data structure.

 # Refactoring